News

 2 October 2025

-Here at Welsh National Opera, our mission is to bring opera to as wide an audience as possible.
-It’s important to us that age and income are not barriers.
+Here at Welsh National Opera, our mission is to bring opera to as wide an audience as possible, and it’s important to us that age and income are not barriers.
 Last week, almost 1,500 primary school children descended on Wales Millennium Centre for the first of four free annual WNO Schools Concerts.

 Research shows that classical music contributes to the holistic development of children.
 By incorporating it into their lives, we can help children grow into well-rounded individuals who are not only musically inclined but also emotionally intelligent, culturally aware, and academically proficient.